Values 1: The New Rhetoric

 We will call places [Fr. lieux] only premises of a general order allowing to found values and hierarchies, and which Aristotle studies among the places of the accident (p.
 113)

-Given the preceding definition, of the word “place”, we understand that the principles that found, i.e. justify, the factual conclusions will not be called places (loci, tópoi).
+Given this definition, of the word « place », we understand that the principles that found, i.e. justify, the factual conclusions are not called places (loci, tópoi).

 This is what we actually see in the 3rd part of the Treatise.
-This part, which forms the main part of the work, is entitled « argumentative techniques« , techniques which are also called « argumentative schemes« (p.
+This part, which is the main part of the work, is called « argumentative techniques« , and these techniques are also called « argumentative schemes« (p.
 251).

-But it is obvious that the schemes, the techniques of association, correspond closely to what the tradition calls « argumentative commonplaces »; and, incidentally the Treatise ratifies this label:
+But it is obvious that the schemes, the techniques of association, correspond closely to what the tradition calls « places »; and, incidentally the Treatise ratifies this label:

 these schemes [can also be considered] as places of argumentation (p.
 255).

-Following the previous decision, we therefore give up reserving the name of “place” exclusively for the rules of values.
+We therefore give up reserving the name of “place” exclusively for the rules of values.
 It remains to be seen what the consequences of this terminological reorientation has for the conceptual opposition fact/value.
-Just as agreement can be reached about facts and values, the same kind of argumentative rules apply to fact and value.
+In every day argument, just as agreement can be reached about facts and values, the same kind of argumentative rules apply to facts and values.

-The following loci are considered the « most common » (ibid., p.
+The following loci are considered to be the « most common » loci (ibid., p.
 95):

 • Quantity: « one thing is better than another for quantitative reasons” (id., 85/115): “the more, the better ».

 • Quality is used to challenge quantity, that is « the strength of numbers » (id., p.
-89/119): « the rarer it is, the more precious it is ».
+89/119): « the rarer it is, the more valuable it is ».

 • Existence: « The loci relating to the existent affirm the superiority of that which exists, of the real, over the possible, the contingent, or the impossible » (id., p.
 94/126).

 • Essence ascribes « a higher value to individuals to the extent that they embody [the] essence” (id., p.
-95/126), which materializes as the topos “the closer to the origin, to life, to the prototype, the better it is. »
+95/126), which materializes as a topos “the closer it is to the origin, to life, to the prototype, the better it is ».

-These so-called loci of values correspond to the topoi of the accident in Aristotle’s Topics (ibid., p.
-113), V. Topics of the Preferable.
-The category of accident is not especially bound to values, one can assume that the topoi of the accident are not either.
+These so-called loci of value correspond to the topoi of the accident in Aristotle’s Topics (ibid., p.
+113).
+Since the category of accident is not particularly value-bound, we can assume that the topoi of accident are value-bound either.

 The places of the accident, by definition, operate on facts and objects as well as on the field of values.
-Thus, in keeping with tradition, topic (locus, place) and (argument) scheme can be safely interchanged.
+Thus, in keeping with tradition the terms, loci (topoi, place) and argument scheme can be safely interchanged.

 The accident is a kind of predication about an object.
 Such gradual links can be represented on correlated argumentative scales, see scale; topos in semantics.